MobileNativeFoundation/rules_xcodeproj/doc/design/custom_xcode_schemes.md

 In the above example, we have added a new scheme called `app_scheme`.
 It includes the `ios_application` and `ios_ui_test` targets in addition to the previously defined targets.
 This scheme will build `//Sources/App`, `//Sources/Foo`, `//Tests/AppUITests`, and `//Tests/FooTests`.
-When tests are requested, the `//Tests/AppUITests` and `//Tests/FooTests` will be executed.
+When testing is requested, the `//Tests/AppUITests` and `//Tests/FooTests` will be executed.
 When a launch is requested, the `//Sources/App` will be executed.

 The existing launchable target detection logic will be used to identify the launch target.
-If more than one launch target is specified, the first one encountered will be selected as the launch target.
+If more than one launch target is specified, one of the targets will be selected as the launch target, using an unspecified algorithm.
+In other words, a client should not rely on the automatic selection of a launch target if more than one launch target is present.
+The specification of a launch target will be covered in a subsequent section.

 The `xcodeproj` logic will combine the targets from both schemes to create the final set of targets to be included in the Xcode project.